YoRHazero/jwstnoobfriend/docs/StepByStepTutorial/installation.md

     powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"
     ```

-Note that I don't have experience with Windows, so if you encounter any issues, please refer to the [uv installation guide](https://docs.astral.sh/uv/getting-started/installation/#windows) for troubleshooting.
+Note that I don't have experience with Windows System, so if you encounter any issues, please refer to the [uv installation guide](https://docs.astral.sh/uv/getting-started/installation/#windows) for troubleshooting.
 And for the following steps, I will only show the commands for macOS and Linux.

 ## Initialize a working folder
 After you have installed uv, you can create a new working folder and initialize it with uv.